-Visualize Hive data with Microsoft Power BI using ODBC in Azure HDInsight
+Visualize Apache Hive data with Microsoft Power BI using ODBC in Azure HDInsight

-Learn how to connect Microsoft Power BI to Azure HDInsight using ODBC and visualize the Hive data.
+Learn how to connect Microsoft Power BI to Azure HDInsight using ODBC and visualize Apache Hive data.

 You can leverage the Hive ODBC driver to do import via the generic ODBC connector in Power BI Desktop.
 However it is not recommended for BI workloads given non-interactive nature of the Hive query engine.
 HDInsight Interactive Query connector and HDInsight Spark connector are better choices for their performance.